annihalated/annihalated/README.md

 - 👋 Hi, I’m Nihal Sahu (@annihalated).
-- 👀 I’m interested in the intersection between policy and progress.
 - 🌱 I’m currently learning how to play around with data.
 - 📫 Find me on twitter as [@annihalated](https://twitter.com/annihalated) or email me at iamnihalsahu(at)gmail(dot)com